thanpolas/ready.js/README.md

 ## The Story

-ready.js has **watches** which have **checks** that have to be *checked* in order to complete a *watch*.
-We can attach listeners on the completion of a single *check* or the completion of the whole *ready watch*.
+ready.js has **watches** which have **checks**.
+All *Checks* have to be *checked* in order to complete a *watch*.
+We can attach listeners on the completion of a single *check* or the completion of the *ready watch*, when all *cheks* are done.

-Let's say we have 4 asynchronous operations that need to run, in any order, and we want to execute xyz methods when all 4 complete.
+Assume we have 4 asynchronous operations that need to run, and we want to execute xyz methods when all 4 complete.

-We will create a ready watch, let's name it `jobDone`.
+We will create a *ready watch*, let's name it `jobDone`.

 ```javascript
 var r = ss.ready('jobDone');
 ```

 As per our scenario, we want to watch the execution of 4 async operations.
-Let's say they are 2 db writes, 1 db read and 1 file operation.
-We'll have to create the 4 *checks* to inform the *ready watch* what to expect.
+Say they are 2 db writes, 1 db read and 1 file operation.
+We'll have to create 4 *checks*.

 ```javascript
 // our ready watch was stored in var r